k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 When multiple rules are defined for the same data platform, they adhere to the following hierarchy:

-- When multiple rules apply on the same process element, the most specific one takes priority.
+- When multiple rules apply to the same process element, the most specific one takes priority.

 **Example of rule combinations and hierarchy**